vitorsch/schcar-react/README.md

 # Schcar-react

 ## About this Project
 This project is a interface( front-end ) made using react, redux and other libraries.
 Which will be used to integrate with laravel and sql for backend.
-The final goal is to serve as a interface for a webstore of cars.
+The final goal is to serve as a interface for a webstore of vehicles.

 ## Clone and start
 In order to test this project you may need :